hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 }
 {% endhighlight %}

-So whenever you write a step method, remember to put it into the right place.
+So whenever you write a step method, be sure to put it into the right place:

+* steps that are widely used among test classes should belong to `CommonSteps.swift`.
+* steps that are only used in a specific screen should go to its corresponding step file.
+(Ex: `LoginSteps.swift` or `HomeSteps.swift`)

 {% highlight swift %}
 // in CommonSteps.swift